 Edgar Alan Poe’s The Raven

-If the raven is your spirit animal, you have the gift of insights into situations where others may be in the dark.
+If the raven is your spirit animal, you have the gift of insight into situations where others may be in the dark.
 When you have this kind of heightened awareness, including psychic abilities, it’s imperative that you use these gifts to be a force for good in the world.
-Always ask God, or your Higher Power, to walk in their light, so you can use your gifts as a healing and loving force in the world.
+Always ask God, or your Higher Power, to walk in their light, so that you can use your gifts as a healing and loving force in the world.

 Ravens in Ancient Cultures

 There are roughly ten subspecies of ravens and they inhabit countries mainly in the Northern Hemisphere.
 Because of their wide range, stories and folklore with ravens can be found in many cultural traditions.
 Here are some raven meanings in some of these cultures.